 Heel pain is most commonly referred to as plantar fasciitis and in the past as heel spur syndrome.
 Heel pain may also be due to other causes such as a stress fracture, tendinitis, arthritis, nerve irritation or a bone tumor.

-Because there are several potential causes, it is important to have heel pain properly diagnosed.
-Dr. Blackmer is able to distinguish between all the possibilities and determine the underlying source of your heel pain.
+Because there are several potential causes of heel pain, it is important to have a proper diagnosis.
+After your reviewing your history and performing a detailed examination, Dr. Blackmer will be able to determine the underlying source of your heel pain.

 What Is Plantar Fasciitis?

-Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the forefoot to the calcaneus (heel bone).
+Plantar fasciitis is an inflammation of the band of tissue (plantar fascia) that extends from the forefoot to the heel bone (calcaneous).
 In this condition, the fascia first becomes irritated and then inflamed, resulting in heel pain.
 Sometimes the nerve at the inside of the heel near the skin can be scarred down and inflamed.

-The most common cause of plantar fasciitis relates to faulty structure of the foot.
-For example, people who have problems with their arches, either overly flat feet or high-arched feet and a tight Achilles tendon are more prone to developing plantar fasciitis.
+The most common cause of plantar fasciitis relates to a faulty structure of the foot.
+For example, people who have problems with their arches (either overly flat feet or high-arched feet) and a tight Achilles tendon are more prone to developing plantar fasciitis.

 - Pain on the bottom of the heel

-- Pain that is usually worse upon standing first thing in the morning or standing after sitting for a period of time
+- Pain that is usually worse upon standing first thing in the morning or when standing after sitting for a period of time

 - Pain after being on the foot all day